genesiscommunitysuccess/docs/docs/server/quick-euc-example.md

 ![](/img/views-derived-fields-2.png)

-The data files
+### The data files

-Here is a look at p\[art of one of the 10 csv files created.
+Here is a look at part of one of the 10 csv files created.

 ![](/img/csv-cropped.png)

 You can use the **sendIt** command to load the data into the application's database.

+## Creating the application from the data model

+After you have checked the files generated and addressed any issues in the fields, tables and views, you can run the sequence of commands to generate an application.

+Run **genesisInstall** to

+Run remap --commit to

+Run AppGen to generate an event handler,  request server and a data server.